abenori/jlreq/README.md

     - Added the usage of this class to English document.
     - Use `\DeclareKeys` etc.
     - Changed the internal processing of block headings a little.
+* 2024-09-26
+    - Removed pattern matchings from Makefile.

 --------------
 Noriyuki Abe